The Project

 Where to Listen

 The site is the most complete place to experience the work.
-Each frame holds the album in full context: the description, the tracklist, and a link to the playlist.
+Each frame holds its album in full context: descriptions, tracklist, lyrics, and listen links for YouTube.
+The albums and singles are also available on major streaming platforms.
+Search Nora Rhymes.

-The continued availability of this work is not guaranteed.
-Platforms are actively developing policies around AI-generated music and this project may be removed from streaming services as those rules take shape.
+The continued availability of this work on streaming platforms is not guaranteed.
+Platforms are actively developing policies around AI-generated music and this project may be removed as those rules take shape.
 If that happens, the work will be self-hosted here.
 This project is a document of a specific moment in the conversation about these tools.
 It should remain accessible regardless of how that conversation resolves.

 The Artist

 Nora Rhymes was made by OddSignals.
 This is not a project that comes from a musician making music.
-It is a conceptual art project that used music as its medium, made by an artist who works across many different forms.
-Nora Rhymes is one of them.
+It is a conceptual art project that uses music as its medium, made by an artist who works across many different forms.

-When the project closed, the voice was deleted and the Suno account was closed.
+As the project closes, the voice is scheduled to be deleted, and the Suno account is scheduled to be closed, pending archiving activities.
 No new Nora Rhymes content will be generated.
-This was always the intention.
+This is the correct ending for Nora.
 A voice that spent six albums asking whether presence counts if you can't fully feel it deserved a real ending, not an indefinite pause.

 To get in touch, reach out to hello@norarhymes.art.